Sunday, August 17, 2008

 adapted from this Brazilian cooking site

-2 cups of all purpose flour ( you can use half whole wheat flour, half white)
+2 cups all-purpose flour ( you can use half whole wheat flour, half white)

 1 1/2 cup sugar ( mixing white and brown sugar will add extra flavour from the molasses)